Lateral Unicondylar Knee Replacement – often underestimated

 - Design questions for implants (e.g., mobile vs. fixed bearing) are more nuanced

 Precisely because of these particularities, the lateral sled prosthesis is often underestimated – many patients are referred directly to a total prosthesis, even though a partial prosthesis could be sufficient.
-With careful selection and an experienced surgeon, the Lateral Sled Prosthesis however can deliver excellent results.
+With careful selection and an experienced surgeon, the Lateral sled prosthesis however can deliver excellent results.

 Anatomy and Biomechanics of the Knee Joint